 The shows stimulate your brain, keeping you more alert.
 Plus, the blue light emitted from the screens can decrease your melatonin production, making it harder for you to fall asleep.

-What you can do instead is read a book or a magazine, as it’s a more calm and relaxing activity.
+Instead, you can read a book or a magazine, as it’s a more calm and relaxing activity.

 I would advise against taking over-the-counter or prescription sleeping pills as they have long-lasting effects.
 They often make you feel drowsy and tired for many hours after you wake up.

-You could, however, try some natural sleeping aids, i.e. vitamins and nutrients that induce better sleep.
-For example, eating food rich in magnesium, potassium, and calcium can help relax your muscles which in turn will help you sleep.
+You could, however, try some natural sleeping aids, i.e., vitamins and nutrients that induce better sleep.
+For example, eating food rich in magnesium, potassium, and calcium can help relax your muscles, which will help you sleep.

 How To Look Good After A Long Flight: Transform Your Look Before Landing